-Windows 10 and Crystal disk would not give me good results when testing XQD cards (even with the latest drivers), so I switched to OSX and the AJA System Test, which is vastly superior to the BlackMagic test.
+Windows 10 and Crystal Disk do not give me good results when testing XQD cards (even with the latest drivers), so I switched to OSX and the AJA System Test, which is vastly superior to the BlackMagic test.

 Best Memory Cards Nikon D850 | Bottom Line

-There really aren’t a lot of options for XQD memory cards and the choice is fairly straight forward.
+There aren’t a lot of options for XQD memory cards and the choice is fairly straightforward.
 Sony or Lexar.

-Since Micron announced it was going to terminate Lexar some time ago, it may be better to just stick with Sony for now so that you don’t run into any warranty issues with Lexar in the future.
-Who knows, maybe Micron will sell of Lexar and it will stay a productive company.
+Since Micron announced it was terminating Lexar, it may be better to just stick with Sony for now so that you don’t run into any warranty issues with Lexar in the future.
+Although, I believe Sony only offers a 1-year warranty on their cards anyway, but knows, maybe Micron will sell Lexar and it will stay a productive company.